 - Choosing to focus on value generation more than simple metrics.

-Follow the tips above, with an underlying philosophy of experimentation and continued learning, to ensure a vibrant, healthy and successful virtual brand community.
+Follow the tips above, with an underlying philosophy of experimentation and continued learning This way you will ensure a vibrant, healthy and successful brand community.